 There are points programs available that offer vacationers the choice of high-demand seasons.
 Most point-based timeshares allow you to save or borrow your points over a two year period, where you can use this sum of points to acquire larger accommodations or time at a more popular resort.
 Some programs allow you to book a shorter stay for a reduced amount of points, thereby providing multiple mini-vacations throughout the course of the year.

 Many timeshare developers allow owners to use their points within timeshare exchange companies, and some exchange companies have created their own points system.
-Some key providers of points-based timeshare programs are:
+Some of the best timeshare points programs are provided by:

 RCI Points allow vacationers to select from the greatest number of resorts, with nearly 4,500 RCI-affiliated timeshare resorts around the world.
 A pioneering exchange company, RCI Points allows its members to also exchange points toward travel-related services such as airline tickets, rental cars and group tours.